younlea/robot-link-forge/temp_log.md

   Adjusted force limits: 16.38 Nm (avg), 71.53 Nm (max)

 ======================================================================
-PHASE 2: FORWARD SIMULATION WITH COMPUTED TORQUES
+PHASE 2: KINEMATIC REPLAY WITH PD CONTROL
 ======================================================================

+Using position control (not force control):
+  Set data.ctrl to target positions from trajectory Let position actuators (kp=200, kd=20) drive joints This tests: Can the robot track with strong control?

+Note: This is NOT pure force feedforward
-Using pure feedforward control: data.ctrl = torque_history[step]
+  Using PD position control for stability data.ctrl = torque_history[step]
   (Direct application of inverse dynamics forces)